-Others may suppose, that the Constitution may be safely adopted, because therein provision is made to amend it: But cannot this object be better attained before a ratification, than after it?
-And should a free people adopt a form of Government, under conviction that it wants amendment?
+Others may suppose, that the constitution may be safely adopted, because therein provision is made to amend it: but cannot this object be better attained before a ratification than after it? and should a free people, adopt a form of Government, under conviction that it wants amendment?

-And some may conceive, that if the plan is not accepted by the people, they will not unite in another: But surely whilst they have the power to amend, they are not under the necessity of rejecting it.
+And some may conceive, that if the Plan is not accepted by the people they will not unite in another: but surely whilst they have the power to amend, they are not under the necessity of rejecting it.

-I have been detained here longer than I expected, but shall leave this place in a day or two for Massachusetts, and on my arrival shall submit the reasons (if required by the Legislature) on which my objections are grounded.
+I have been detained here longer than I expected, but shall leave this place in a day or two for Massachusetts, & on my arrival shall submit the reasons (if required by the Legislature) on which my objections are grounded

-I shall only add, that as the welfare of the union requires a better Constitution than the Confederation, I shall think it my duty as a citizen of Massachusetts, to support that which shall be finally adopted, sincerely hoping it will secure the liberty and happiness of America.
+I shall only add, that as the Welfare of the union requires a better Constitution than the confederation, I shall think it my duty as a Citizen of Massachusetts to support that which shall be finally adopted, sincerely hoping it will secure the Liberty & happiness of America

-I have the honour to be, Gentlemen, with the highest respect for the honourable Legislature and yourselves, your most obedient, and very humble servant, e. gerry.
+I have the Honor to be Gentlemen with the highest respect for the honorable Legislature & yourselves, your most obedt & very hum servt E Gerry